Skip to main content

 • Obstetrics and Gynecology

-Irregular bleeding is bleeding that occurs outside a normal monthly menstrual period.
+Irregular bleeding is bleeding that occurs outside a regular monthly menstrual period.
 This type of bleeding may include spotting of small amounts of blood between periods or extremely heavy periods.

 There are a variety of causes that can lead to irregular bleeding.
 It can be caused by an issue with your reproductive system, other medical problems or certain medications.
 It also can be a sign of an underlying medical issue.

-Normal menstruation typically occurs every 21 to 35 days and lasts for seven or less days.
-There is a large range of what can be considered a normal menstrual cycle.
-It is normal for there to be some variation from cycle to cycle, and a woman’s menstrual cycle often changes over the course of her life.
+Regular menstruation typically occurs every 21 to 35 days and lasts seven or fewer days.
+There is a large range of what can be considered a regular menstrual cycle.
+It's usual for there to be some variation from cycle to cycle, and a woman's menstrual cycle often changes over the course of her life.

-Determining if vaginal bleeding is normal depends on your age and circumstances.
+Determining if your vaginal bleeding is typical depends on your age and circumstances.

 Vaginal bleeding is common among: